Vizzuality/guides/task-management/README.md

 It's recommended to use points as number of hours.
 A custom range can be set, and at team Rosling we have been using `0,1,2,3,4,6,8,10,12,14,16`.
-Points should be set by the team on each iteration planning or after any estimation effort, they will help define each iteration.
+Points should be set by the team on each sprint planning or after any estimation effort, they will help define each sprint.